cod3licious/nlputils/README.md

 - `knn_classifier.py`: based on a similarity matrix, perform k-nearest-neighbors classification.
 - `embedding.py`: based on a similarity matrix, project data points to 2D with classical scaling or t-SNE.
 - `visualize.py`: helper functions to create a plot of the dataset based on the 2D embedding.
 This can create a json file which can be used with d3.js to create an interactive visualization of the data.
-- `trending_words.py`: based on various scoring functions, words in a corpus can be ranked to e.g. get the words which are representative for one class.
-This code is still under construction.

 ### examples